andrew4860876/Python/README.md

 # Python
-A list of my python projects
+A list of some of my python projects

 1) GUIcalculator.py  --  A calculator GUI built in Tkinter